Counseling: Marriage and Family Therapy/Counseling, M.A.

 About the Degree

-The Marriage and Family Therapy/Counseling (MFT/C) dually accredited program focuses on a core curriculum designed to train students to sit for and pursue licensure as both an Independent Marriage and Family Therapist (IMFT) and a Professional Clinical Counselor (PCC), and be able to independently diagnose and treat mental health and substance abuse problems.
-Marriage and family therapy/counseling is one of the core mental health disciplines and is based on research and theory that mental health and family problems are best treated from a relationship perspective that incorporates family systems.
-The training of marriage and family therapists/counselors prepares them to work with individuals, couples and families as well as conducting groups in a variety of mental health settings, with an understanding and respect for diversity and non-discrimination being practiced and valued.
+The Marriage and Family Counseling/Therapy Masters Program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
+It focuses on core curriculum designed to train students to sit for and pursue licensure as an Independent Marriage and Family Therapist (IMFT) and be able to independently diagnose and treat mental health and substance abuse problems.
+Marriage and family counseling/therapy is one of the core mental health disciplines and is based on research and theory that demonstrate that mental health and family problems are best treated from a relationship perspective that incorporates family systems.
+The training of marriage and family counselors/therapists prepares them to work with individuals, couples and families as well as conducting groups in a variety of mental health settings, including agencies, hospitals, and private practice, with an understanding and respect for diversity and non-discrimination being practiced and valued.

-Students will study various schools of family therapy and counseling, focusing on evidence-based practice, the AAMFT and ACA Codes of Ethics and ethical decision making, assessment, diagnosing and treatment of mental health and substance abuse problems as well relational issues.
+Various schools of couple and family therapy, focusing on evidence-based practice, the AAMFT Codes of Ethics and ethical decision making, assessment, diagnosing and treatment of mental health and substance abuse problems as well relational issues.
 Focus is also given to individual and family development, clinical skill development, and group counseling as well as clinical training in our in-house fully functioning high-tech counseling center, providing cutting-edge clinical training opportunities and internship (external clinical experience) with one of our community agencies.

 Salary and Career Outlook

-According to the U.S Bureau of Labor Statistics (2014) the professional average for marriage and family therapists/counselors (fully licensed) is $51,730.
+According to the U.S Bureau of Labor Statistics (2017) the professional average for marriage and family therapists (fully licensed) is $$53,860.

 - Our high-tech in-house clinical training facility provides a strong clinical foundation for students and makes them very desirable to internship sites, often leading to employment after graduation